LutuluM/Games/README.md

 # Games

-A variety of games that i programmed in c or c++ with openframeworks.
+A variety of games programmed in c/c++ with openframeworks.